Overview

 Core Exam

-The core exam will have in-class and out-of-class components.
+The core exam will be in class.
 More information will be given as the exam gets closer.

 Final Project